 Students will be notified via email of their award with an award notice.
 All subsequent awards or changes to the award will generate an additional award notice.

-Students may refuse part or all of their award by writing their request on the award notification and returning it to the Touro College and University System Financial Aid Office.
+Students may refuse part or all of their award by writing their request on the award notification and returning it to the Touro University Financial Aid Office.
 Loans will not be certified for an amount larger than that authorized by the student on the award notice.
 If the student is eligible, he/she may request an increase in loan by notifying the Financial Aid Office in writing, either with a written notice and signature or via student email of the amount requested.
 The student must provide their Touro student identification number.

 Federal regulations prohibit students from being awarded beyond the cost of attendance established for their program.
 An overaward occurs when a student receives resources (such as scholarships or grants) in addition to federal funding and the combined award exceeds the student’s financial need established by the cost of attendance.
 Federal regulations require that overawards be eliminated as they are discovered.
 Overawards that are found before financial aid has been disbursed must be eliminated prior to any disbursement by reducing financial aid, beginning with loans, then work-study funding, and lastly, supplemental grants.
 The federal Pell grant is never reduced due to overaward.